-Investigative Journalism Investigative Journalism students will spend the semester learning what it means to "go deep" on a real-life reporting project of their own, while studying and applying tools used by great fiction and nonfiction writers.
+Literary Nonfiction: Narrative Journalism Students will spend the semester learning what it means to "go deep" on a real-life reporting project of their own, while studying and applying tools used by great fiction and nonfiction writers.
 They will each report a significant story about the Friends community, with the goal of publishing it on the public-facing news site The Quaker Quill.
-As they do, they will hone their skills at everything responsible journalism involves in 2024: interviewing, research, outlining, writing, editing, mining archives and data, shooting photos and video, and publishing articles that stand the test of time.
+As they do, they will hone their skills at everything responsible journalism involves in 2025: interviewing, research, outlining, writing, editing, mining archives and data, shooting photos and video, and publishing articles that stand the test of time.
 They will explore questions of bias, fairness, and responsibility, and grapple with ethical dilemmas, student press law, and media literacy issues.
 In parallel to their own reporting, students will read, analyze, imitate, and draw lessons from some of the best literary journalism ever written.
-Student-led discussions, reflective writing, historical grounding, and "mentor text" writing exercises will offer students multiple ways to interact with and learn from these texts. /2 credit
+Student-led discussions, reflective writing, historical grounding, and "mentor text" writing exercises will offer students multiple ways to interact with and learn from these texts.
+Note: This course is not offered every year.

-Journalism Do you like to tell stories, or talk to strangers?
-Are you fired up about injustices large or small?
-Then this new narrative journalism class could be for you.
-In it, we'll read some of the most beautiful true stories ever written on deadline: from news articles to opinion pieces, war stories to features, profiles of vulnerable people to reviews of great art.
-We'll study these stories as inspiration, and as models for our own written work - most of which we'll revise for publication in the Quaker Quill, Friends School's student newspaper and website.
-Along the way, we'll discuss what makes narrative nonfiction come alive, explore digital media, and watch a number of movies and documentaries.
-We'll ground all of this in a study of journalism history, from the role of the free press in shaping this country, to the powerful role investigative reporting is playing in combating "fake news" today.
 1/2 credit

+Journalism Students who like to talk to people, who are fired up about injustices large or small, or who have their fingers on the pulse of the Friends community: this class needs all these gifts and more.
+In it, students will write and revise articles for publication in the Quaker Quill, Friends School's student newspaper and website.
+As inspiration and models for their own written work, students will read some of the best true stories ever written on deadline: from news articles to opinion pieces, profiles of vulnerable people to reviews of great art.
+They will discuss what makes nonfiction narratives come alive, explore digital media, and dive into films, podcasts, and documentaries that help contextualize all of this in journalism history.
+As they do, they'll explore the role of the free press in shaping this country, and the powerful role investigative reporting is playing today in combating "fake news." /2 credit